Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 A loss of connection or closing of the terminal unintentionally terminates the process you were working on.
 This can be disastrous when you are in the middle of a long job or when you were moving or coping large files.
 The `screen` command is very useful to avoid such situations.
 Once the terminal is activated using `screen` anything in that terminal stays running even if you log out.
 This is a perfect solution for running long jobs on the server.

-Let's configure `screen` first by running the following two cryptic commands (a single time) to: instruct `screen` to always treat your shell as a login shell and not displat a credit page when using the software (the details of this are not important now).
+Let's configure `screen` first by running the following two cryptic commands (a single time) to: instruct `screen` to always treat your shell as a login shell and not display a credit page when using the software (the details of this are not important now).

 ```
 echo 'shell -$SHELL' >> ~/.screenrc